 The Receiver was able to obtain historical brokerage statements from Kinetic Funds' previous account relationship with Bank of America Merrill Lynch ("BOA/ML") for the period from January 1, 2013 to mid-2014 (when the account was transferred to Interactive Brokers).
-From those statements, the Receiver determined that the Fogarty Family sub-accounts had carried a sizeable margin balance that increased during that period until mid-2014 when Kinetic Funds moved its account relationship to Interactive Brokers.
+From those statements, the Receiver determined that the Fogarty Family subaccounts had carried a sizeable margin balance that increased during that period until mid-2014 when Kinetic Funds moved its account relationship to Interactive Brokers.
 The corresponding margin balances inexplicably did not appear to have been re-allocated to the Fogarty Family's new Interactive Brokers sub-accounts following the transfer; instead, those margin balances were essentially assumed by Kinetic Funds and maintained in a single sub-account at IB.
-That margin balance was subsequently partially paid down using Kinetic Funds' investor assets until it was repaid (and replaced) by Kinetic Funds' generation of a new margin loan of -\$7.346 million in June 2018 in a sub-account with account number ending
+That margin balance was subsequently partially paid down using Kinetic Funds' investor assets until it was repaid (and replaced) by Kinetic Funds' generation of a new margin loan of -\$7.346 million in June 2018 in a sub-account with account number ending in xxx2028 (the "KF 2028 Margin Balance), which continued to accrue interest and remained outstanding at the Receiver's appointment.

-&lt;sup>12 Although BOA/ML advised it did not have any responsive documents from that time period, the Receiver learned that Kinetic Funds had used an introducing broker to handle the account relationship while BOA/ML was used to custody the account assets.
+Although BOA/ML advised it did not have any responsive documents from that time period, the Receiver learned that Kinetic Funds had used an introducing broker to handle the account relationship while BOA/ML was used to custody the account assets.
 That introducing broker was no longer in business, but the Receiver was able to locate and subpoena its successor and obtain brokerage statements.